Mimetes: Flower

 The individual flowers are 4-merous, star-symmetrical, and contain both male and female organs.
 The perianth is cylinder-shaped in the bud.
 The lower part, where the lobes remain merged when the flower has opened (called tube), is mostly becoming hairless, very short, circular to somewhat square in cross section or inflated.
 In the middle part (or claws) where the perianth is split lengthwise, the lobes are thread-shaped and softly hairy.
 In the upper part (or limbs), which enclosed the pollen presenter in the bud, the four lobes are line-shaped, pointy or pointed, continue to be softly hairy or becoming hairless.
 The anthers are line-shaped with a pointy tip, directly merged with the base of the limbs without a filament.

 From the perianth emerges a style that is circular in cross section, curved when breaking open the bud, but eventually straight.
 The slightly thickened part at the tip of the style called pollen presenter is line-shaped, with a pointy of pointed tip, cylinder-shaped, egg-shaped or head-shaped, with a ring distinguishing its base from the style.
 The ovary is slender, softly hairy and contains one pendulous ovule, it is difficult to determine where it merges into the style.
 It is subtended by four blunt or line- to thread-shaped scales.

 Taxonomy

 In 1807, Richard Anthony Salisbury in his contribution to William Hooker's book The Paradisus Londinensis, divided Leucadendron, as defined by Carl Linnaeus and that contained rather divers forms, over several new genera and erected, amongst others, the genus Mimetes.

 Two years later Salisbury assigned five species to Mimetes in a book by Joseph Knight titled On the cultivation of the plants belonging to the natural order of Proteeae, M. fimbriifolius, M. splendidus, M. argenteus, M. hirtus and M. palustris.
 In 1810, Robert Brown in his review called On the natural order of plants called Proteaceae newly described M. pauciflorus, M. capitulatus, and reassigned Leucadendron cucullatum, creating the new combination M. cucullatus.
-But he also collapsed Salisbury's genus Diastella into Mimetes.
+He also collapsed Salisbury's genus Diastella into Mimetes.

 Carl Meissner, who contributed a section on the Proteaceae in 1856 to the series Prodromus Systematis Naturalis Regni Vegetabilis by Alphonse Pyramus de Candolle, integrated both Diastella and Orothamnus as the sections Pseudomimetes and Orothamnus, and assigning Mimetes as defined by Salisbury to the section Eumimetes.

 In 1911, Edwin Percy Phillips described M. saxatilis.
 Phillips and John Hutchinson disagreed with Brown and Meissner, and in 1912 returned to Salisbury's delimitation, restoring both Diastella and Orothamnus.
 Phillips described M. stokoei in 1922 and M. hottentoticus in 1923.

 In 1982, John Patrick Rourke described M. arboreus, and finally in 1988 M. chrysanthus.